austincv/austincv.github.io/_posts/2015-7-2-Setting-up-this-blog.md

 You are all set.
 Open up your favourite web browser and go to [http://localhost:4000](http://localhost:4000)

-Now you can edit your posts and view it on your local machine before pushing to GitHub
+Now you can edit your posts and view it on your local machine before pushing to GitHub.

+## Ubuntu

+As of 24th Sep 2015, I have moved back to Ubuntu.
+I find it far more intuitive for stuff like this.
+And my windows has been upgraded to 10.